 Finally, highly seasonal products will lead to very busy months operationally followed by lulls during which little money comes in at all.
 If your sales cycle fluctuates, leasing a warehouse can lead to cash flow problems and laying off a seasonal workforce.

 Integrating your ecommerce platform and any marketplaces you sell on with your shipping and handling solution can streamline and automate shipping and order processing.

 - Alerting shipping and handling teams as soon as an order is placed

 - Sending tracking info back to the online store to share with customers

-- Gaining full visibility into inventory on hand across shipping locations
+- Gaining full visibility into inventory levels on hand across shipping locations

 There are many factors that go into calculating shipping costs.
-In addition to your internal capabilities and resources, geographic constraints, product attributes and requirements, and technology, you need to know your delivery methods, shipping rates, and handling fees to calculate your costs and determine how to charge for shipping.
+In addition to your internal capabilities and resources, geographic constraints, product attributes and requirements, and technology, you need to know your delivery methods, shipping rates, shipping supplies costs (find out more about getting free shipping supplies here) and handling fees to calculate your costs and determine how to charge for shipping.